radiumone-engage/r1-engage-android/README.md

 • 	analytics.location_in_background – set whether or not the location is allowed in analytics sdk to be sent while the app is in the background.

-• 	advertising_enabled – set whether or not the application is displaying advertisements.
-A value of true prevents the SDK from accessing the Advertising Id to comply with Google's advertising policy when advertisements are served within the application (outside of the SDK).

 ##d.
 Update the manifest
 In your manifest, add the permissions below: